trendct/ctnamecleaner/README.md

 ####Arguments
 - **name** - Column with town names
 - **data** - Name of data frame.
 - **filename** Name of CSV to save.
 If skipped, CSV will not export.
-Instead, dataframe *CTNAMECLEANED* will be created
 - **case** Output of town string.
 Options are **Upper**, **Lower**, and **Title**

 ####What you'll need to start